 Would you tell someone to stop feeling it if somebody cut their leg off?

-No, so stop doing it to yourself.
+So stop doing it to yourself.
 Your pain is real.
+Your depression is real.

 Small Changes for Big Rewards